-optimal shape of a can.
+pumai shape of a can.
 Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions The use of the derivative has many applications.
-The calculation of the derivative allows for and efficient approach to the computation of possible maximum profit, minimum amount used, etc. The derivative can provide useful information on the graph of a function.
-What role does calculus play as a tool in science, business, and other areas of study?
-How is the derivative used to solve problems involving area, velocity and acceleration?
-What information can be determined from the derivative to help sketch the graph of a function?
+The calculation of the derivative allows for and efficient approach to the computation of possible maximum profit, minimum amount used, etc. The derivative can provide useful information on the graph of a function. areas of study?